CSU-OSS/HisCommitGen/README.md

 HisCommitGen supports two workflows: Recommendation (full message generation) and Completion (prefix-based suggestions).
 1. Commit Message Recommendation
   Scenario: Generate commit messages from scratch after code changes.
   A list of 5 recommended messages will appear.
-Use arrow keys to navigate and press Enter to apply.
+Use the arrow keys to navigate and press Enter to apply.
 2. Commit Message Completion
   Scenario: Auto-complete a message based on a partial prefix.